-Every Job in Bravely Default has 14 possible abilities, each of which influence either the field of battle, or aid your party in novel ways in the world outside.
+Combining every Job in Bravely Default requires knowledge of their 14 possible abilities, each of which influence either the field of battle, or aid your party in novel ways in the world outside.
 These abilities range from basic heals and damage in combat, earning more money from your victories or even helping you discover treasure whilst you explore.
 Not only this, but you can take certain abilities from each Job and have them be active whilst you inhabit another, making for some interesting combinations.

 It’s these combinations we’re here to write about today.
 Navigating the minefield of abilities can be hard enough, never mind the huge amount of combinations possible, so we’re going to summarise five of our favourite combinations.
 Get in touch down below if you’ve found some yourself that you’d like to share!